-RUN - Used for general cutting operations
+RUN \square Used for general cutting operations

-RAPID AUTO RESTART - Allows for faster restarting of the Pilot Arc for uninterrupted cutting.
+RAPID AUTO RESTART \square \square \square \square Allows for faster restarting of the Pilot Arc for uninterrupted cutting.

 LATCH Used for longer hand held cuts.
 Once a cutting arc is established, the torch switch can be released.
-The cutting arc will remain on until the torch is lifted away from the work piece or if the torch leaves the edge of the work piece or if one of the system interlocks is activated.
+The cutting arc will remain on until the torch is lifted away from the work piece, the torch leaves the edge of the work piece the torch switch is activated again or if one of the system interlocks is activated.